 As part of the OIG community, we are proud to be part of the Oversight.gov effort.
 Oversight.gov is a searchable website containing the latest public reports from federal OIGs.
-It provides access to more than 9,869 reports, detailing for fiscal year 2018 alone over \$27 billion in potential savings and over 7,000 recommendations to improve programs across the federal government.
+It provides access to more than 11,000 reports, detailing for fiscal year 2018 alone over \$32 billion in potential savings and over 7,000 recommendations to improve programs across the federal government.

-The IG serves as a member of CIGIE's Legislation Committee and Investigations Committee.
+The IG serves as a member of CIGIE's Legislation Committee, Investigations Committee, and Information Technology Committee.
 The Legislation Committee is the central point of information for legislative initiatives and congressional activities that may affect the OIG community, such as proposed cybersecurity legislation that was reviewed during the reporting period.
 The Investigations Committee advises the OIG community on issues involving criminal investigations, criminal investigations personnel, and criminal investigative guidelines.
+The Information Technology Committee facilitates effective IT audits, evaluations, and investigations and provides a forum for the expression of the OIG community's perspective on governmentwide IT operations.

-Our Associate Inspector General for Information Technology, as the Chair of the Information Technology Committee of the Federal Audit Executive Council, works with information technology audit staff throughout the OIG community and reports to the CIGIE Information Technology Committee on common information technology audit issues.
+Our Associate Inspector General for Information Technology, as the Chair of the Information Technology Committee of the Federal Audit Executive Council, works with IT audit staff throughout the OIG community and reports to the CIGIE Information Technology Committee on common IT audit issues.